fazalraza1/Inject-App-VNet/README.md

 6. After Publish complete, you should see browser should open up and display the website you just published.

 Next Step is to create Application Gateway, will use Azure Cloud Shell.

+After the Application Gateway is deployed, next step is to enable Service Endpoint in subnet where Application Gateway is deployed.